Bryan Reynolds Player Props: Pirates vs. Mets

-Bryan Reynolds -- with a slugging percentage of .308 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the New York Mets, with Kodai Senga on the hill, on June 10 at 4:05 PM ET.
+On Sunday, Bryan Reynolds (.243 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 1:35 PM ET.

 Bryan Reynolds Game Info & Props vs. the Mets